Roleto/solitaire-project/README.md

-This is my implementation for a solitaire board game.
+This is my implementation for a tic-tac-toe board game.

 This is my first try writing an installation guide (so I hope it's going to be okay :) ) First, download the project from the git hub then extract it somewhere on your computer or clone the repository.